-Prerequisite: 85% or higher in Art 1 and Art 2, teacher recommendation Credit: 1.00
+Prerequisite: 90% or higher in Art 2 Credit: 1.00

-Visual Arts Portfolio is an advanced art designed specifically for both students considering a career in visual areas/related fields or those with a strong appreciation of Art and design.
-The course emphasizes individualized exploration of specific art problems and revolves around the production of a visual portfolio (based upon individual artistic preferences) including a wide variety of art mediums.
-Students will also study an annotated version of Art History.
-They will create 12-20 artworks for an Exhibition in May.
+Visual Arts Portfolio is an advanced art designed specifically for students considering a career in visual areas/related fields or those with a strong appreciation of art and design.
+The course emphasizes individualized exploration of specific art problems and revolves around the production of a visual portfolio.
+The students will study Artists, techniques, and periods of art history in their fields of interest.
+They will build an online portfolio, keep up a professional sketchbook, and create 8 projects.